macs3-project/MACS/docs/source/docs/SAMBAMBAMPE.md

 read the actual sequences and mapping information such as the mismatch, insertion, deletion, etc from BAM.
 Also, please make sure that the BAM file for `callvar` has to be sorted and indexed.

+## Filtering Criteria

+MACS3 will apply the following rule to throw away bad alignments while scanning the 'flag' field in SAM/BAM/BAMPE.
+A record will be
+discarded:

+1. If a record is an unmapped read, not a primary alignment, or for a read that fails QC, or a supplementary alignment
+2. If this is for paired reads:
+    1. this read is not paired
+    2. the mate of this read (the other read in the pair) is not mapped
+    3. this read is the second read in the pair (NOTE: the first read in the pair is already enough for MACS to get enough information)